Chart Color Schemes

 The level of general health in Mansfield is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Mansfield shows above-average health outcomes as per AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Mansfield shows above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.

 The prevalence of common health conditions is low among the general population but higher than the national average for older, at-risk cohorts.
-Approximately 51% (~3,275 people) of Mansfield residents have private health cover.
-The most prevalent medical conditions are arthritis (9.4%) and mental health issues (7.7%).
-Sixty-six point three percent of residents report no medical ailments, compared to 63.4% in the rest of Victoria.
-Health outcomes for those under 65 are better than average.
-Mansfield has a higher proportion of residents aged 65 and over at 25.2% (1,615 people), compared to 23.9% in the rest of Victoria, but this percentage is lower nationally when considering the broader population.
+Approximately 51% (~3,275 people) of Mansfield's total population has private health cover.
+The most prevalent medical conditions are arthritis (9.4%) and mental health issues (7.7%), while 66.3% of residents report having no medical ailments, compared to 63.4% in Regional Victoria.
+Health outcomes for the under-65 population are better than average.
+Mansfield has 25.5% (1,635 people) of its residents aged 65 and over, higher than the 23.9% in Regional Victoria but ranking lower nationally compared to the broader population.

 Frequently Asked Questions - Health